wchuang/wchuang.github.io/_posts/2018-04-15-how-to-make-a-private-cocoapods.markdown

 You need to commit and tag a version number, then push the source code to the remote repository.

-We suggest that the tag number should be equal to the PodSpec version number and follow [Semantic version define] (https://semver.org/).
+We suggest that the tag number should be equal to the PodSpec version number and follow [Semantic version define](https://semver.org/).

 For example,